Peter Adkison: Career

 Adkison received a Bachelor of Science degree in Computer Science from Walla Walla College in 1985.
-He also has a MBA degree from the University of Washington.
+He also has an MBA degree from the University of Washington.
 From 1985 to 1991, he worked as a systems analyst for Boeing.

 While working for Boeing, he became involved in the founding of Wizards of the Coast.
 Adkison suggested to his friend, Ken McGlothlen, that they start a company, and Wizards of the Coast was soon founded on May 23, 1990.
-The company began working on its first project – Adkison's own The Primal Order – immediately, although it was not released until April 1992.
-Adkison asked game designer Richard Garfield to develop a game that would be cheaper to produce than Garfield's proposed board game RoboRally; Garfield developed his idea to combine baseball cards with a card game into what would eventually become Magic: The Gathering (1993).
+The company immediately began working on its first project, The Primal Order by Adkison, although it was not released until April 1992.
+Adkison asked game designer Richard Garfield to develop a game that would be cheaper to produce than the board game RoboRally that Garfield had proposed; Garfield developed his idea to combine a concept like baseball cards with a card game into what would eventually become Magic: The Gathering (1993).
 With that game's success, Adkison began working full-time for Wizards of the Coast.
-As TSR was facing financial insolvency, Ryan Dancey of Five Rings Publishing Group brokered a deal for the purchase of TSR and then brought it to Adkison; Wizards of the Coast announced their purchase of TSR on April 10, 1997.
-Adkison paid about US$30 million for TSR, including payment of debts, and bought Five Rings Publishing as part of the deal.
-Adkison appointed Mary Kirchoff to manage TSR's book publishing division, and Bill Slavicsek the head of RPG research and development; he also made Lisa Stevens the brand manager for the RPGA and Greyhawk, and put Ryan Dancey in charge of TSR's business and marketing concerns.
-He improved TSR's relationship with Gary Gygax and Dave Arneson by making favorable financial and legal arrangements with them.
-Adkison also restored the company's relationship with Margaret Weis, Tracy Hickman, and R.A.
+TSR was facing financial insolvency in 1996, so Ryan Dancey of Five Rings Publishing Group arranged a deal for Adkison to purchase TSR, and thus Wizards of the Coast announced their purchase of TSR on April 10, 1997.
+Adkison paid approximately US$30 million to purchase TSR, including the payment of its debts, and also purchased Five Rings Publishing as part of this deal.
+Adkison appointed Mary Kirchoff to manage the book publishing division of TSR, and made Bill Slavicsek the head of role-playing game research and development; he also made Lisa Stevens the brand manager for the RPGA and Greyhawk, and put Ryan Dancey over the business and marketing concerns of TSR.
+Adkison improved the relationships between TSR with Gary Gygax and Dave Arneson by making favorable financial and legal arrangements with them.
+Adkison also restored the relationships between TSR with the authors Margaret Weis, Tracy Hickman, and R.A.
 Salvatore.
-Adkison was planning a third edition of Dungeons & Dragons even during the TSR acquisition, and put Bill Slavicsek in charge of the design team, later naming Jonathan Tweet the new leader of the third edition project.
-Adkison was an old friend of Christian Moore from Last Unicorn Games, and when that company was having its own financial troubles, Wizards of the Coast purchased it in July 2000.
+Adkison was planning a third edition of Dungeons & Dragons even during the acquisition of TSR, and put Bill Slavicsek in charge of the design team, later naming Jonathan Tweet the new project leader for third edition.
+Adkison was a longtime friend of Christian Moore from Last Unicorn Games, and when that company was having its own financial troubles, Wizards of the Coast purchased it in July 2000.